greg-pedder/DockerMoodle/README.md

 == Explanation ==

-This directory contains the docker setup to run an instance of Moodle 4.1.
-A number of containers are created as follows
+This directory contains the Docker setup to run an instance of Moodle.
+A number of containers are created as follows:

-* PHP 8.0 to run the web instance of Moodle
+* PHP to run the web instance of Moodle - this default install uses PHP 8.0
-* PHP 8.0 (second instance) to run cron
+* PHP (second instance) to run cron - this default install uses PHP 8.0
 * nginx as the web server
 * redis for cache
-* mariadb for database
+* mariadb for database - this uses the latest version

 The main configuration is setup in the file docker-compose.yml.
 Each service is a container and the compose file gives the various configuration details for that service.
 The volumes directives map paths inside the containers to local paths.
 Note that